Bernard Law, Former Archbishop Of Boston, Dies In Rome At 86

 While Reilly said the archbishop could not be prosecuted under the weak laws in place at the time, the attorney general said Law "bears the ultimate responsibility" for what happened.
 Reilly added that Law did not "bear sole responsibility."

 Indeed, it would come out later that countless others in the church transgressed as well.
-But James Post, who founded the lay activist group Voice of the Faithful in response to the scandal, says Law will be remembered for the sins of them all.
+But James Post, who founded the lay activist group Voice of the Faithful in response to the scandal, said Law will be remembered for the sins of them all.

-"He was the poster child for a church that was in denial and refused to acknowledge the facts of this terrible abuse," says Post.
+"He was the poster child for a church that was in denial and refused to acknowledge the facts of this terrible abuse," said Post.

 The scandal eclipses Law's long career as a minister and self-described "meddler" in politics.
-He was as well-connected in Washington, D.C., as he was in Rome, and outspoken on everything from abortion and affordable housing, to foreign policy.
+He was as well-connected in Washington, D.C., as he was in Rome and outspoken on everything from abortion and affordable housing to foreign policy.

 He was a staunch advocate for immigrants and the poor and having started his career in Mississippi in the 1960s, he was a champion for civil rights and better race relations.
 Law was also known for his ecumenical work, building bridges to the Protestant and Jewish communities.

-But, David Clossey, who was national director of the victims' advocacy group, Survivors Network of those Abused by Priests, or SNAP, says Law's legacy will forever be stained by his failure to protect his flock.
+But David Clossey, who was national director of the victims' advocacy group, Survivors Network of those Abused by Priests, or SNAP, said Law's legacy will forever be stained by his failure to protect his flock.

-"Bishops' number one goal is to follow the example of Jesus Christ, safeguarding the most vulnerable," he says, fighting back tears more than a decade after the scandal broke.
+"Bishops' No. 1 goal is to follow the example of Jesus Christ, safeguarding the most vulnerable," he said, fighting back tears more than a decade after the scandal broke.

-"I get choked up about this because imagine how this would be different had Cardinal Law said [to church officials] 'You've got to report anything you know or suspect,'" Clossey says.
+"I get choked up about this because imagine how this would be different had Cardinal Law said [to church officials] 'You've got to report anything you know or suspect,'" Clossey said.

 Born in Mexico, to an Air Force pilot and a mother who converted to Catholicism, Law was known as a stalwart of Catholic orthodoxy.
-His desire to guard against dissent, led him to be influential in the creation of the Catechism of the Catholic Church.
+His desire to guard against dissent led him to be influential in the creation of the Catechism of the Catholic Church.

-While he struck many as autocratic and arrogant, Law saw himself as a loyal servant, defending the church and its top-down hierarchy, according to James Bretzke, Boston College Professor of Moral Theology.
+While he struck many as autocratic and arrogant, Law saw himself as a loyal servant, defending the church and its top-down hierarchy, according to James Bretzke, Boston College professor of moral theology.

-"He considered himself to be a prince of the church and responsible for upholding the dignity of the church and protecting it as an institution," says Bretzke.
+"He considered himself to be a prince of the church and responsible for upholding the dignity of the church and protecting it as an institution," said Bretzke.
 "I think that was part of his overall corporate mentality."

 With time, some people are hoping the cardinal will come to be seen in a more sympathetic light, as a product of a different era.

-"I personally don't believe he could possibly have been indifferent to the children," says Rev. Joseph M. Hennessey, who has known Law since the early 1980s, adding that in the priesthood, as in other walks of life, there was a time when people "would be kind of slapped on the wrists, so to speak, for these kinds of crimes."
+"I personally don't believe he could possibly have been indifferent to the children," said the Rev. Joseph M. Hennessey, who has known Law since the early 1980s, adding that in the priesthood, as in other walks of life, there was a time when people "would be kind of slapped on the wrists, so to speak, for these kinds of crimes."

 Law, "like so many people, came to believe that you could just send a priest away to a treatment facility and as long as he came back with a good report, then he was ready to be thrown back into the front lines," Hennessey said.
 "And then [he] found out the hard way that that didn't work."

 Law had barely been seen or heard since he left Boston for the Vatican in 2004, facing potential criminal charges.
-At the Holy See, he served as Archpriest of a Basilica until 2011.
+At the Holy See, he served as archpriest of a basilica until 2011.
 His last years were likely filled with both pain and penance.

 As Boston businessman, philanthropist and former Law confidant Jack Connors, notes, Catholicism teaches that all sins can be forgiven.
-"I think a lot of us have crossed a bridge here, and forgiven Cardinal Law's decisions that put children in harm's way," he says.
+"I think a lot of us have crossed a bridge here, and forgiven Cardinal Law's decisions that put children in harm's way," he said.
 "But I don't think any of us are ever going to forget it."

-The ultimate judgement, Connors adds, will come from a higher authority.
+The ultimate judgment, Connors added, will come from a higher authority.

+Pope Francis, during his weekly general audience on Wednesday, did not mention Law's passing, but the pontiff "was expected to send an official telegram of condolence later in the day and celebrate Law's funeral Mass, an honor accorded to all Rome-based cardinals," The Associated Press reports.